 By 1915, Eastman had returned to New York and founded the American Union Against Militarism, along with Jane Addams, another ACLU founder, and other prominent pacifists.
 Eastman became executive director after Roger Baldwin declined to move to New York for the job.
 In its early days, the AUAM successfully led a campaign opposing compulsory military training in school physical education courses, and it was instrumental in organizing a 1916 “people’s diplomacy campaign” that helped to avert an American war with Mexico.

 Eastman exhausted herself on these multiple projects, working 16-20 hours a day in the period leading up to the U.S. declaration of war in April 1917, even after she became pregnant.
-At her invitation, Roger Baldwin agreed to move to New York and take over as director in March 1917.
+In March 1917, Roger Baldwin agreed to move to New York and take over as director.
 Her first child, Jeffrey Fuller, by her British second husband, Walter Fuller, was born on March 19.
 Jeffrey would work for the ACLU later in his life.

 Within a few months, Eastman was back at work.
 The entry of the U.S. into World War I in April and the subsequent passage of the Espionage Act, which adopted a broad and vague description of speech that would be considered to be harmful to the war effort, necessitated a change of approach.

 By July, Eastman and Baldwin, with Norman Thomas, had instituted the National Civil Liberties Bureau, a division of the AUAM, with Baldwin serving as director and Eastman as a member of the directing committee and secretary.
-The bureau, which subsequently became the ACLU, focused on the civil liberties of dissenters including conscientious objectors and people who spoke out against World War I or conscription.
+As Eastman had envisioned, the bureau, which subsequently became the ACLU, focused on the civil liberties of dissenters, including conscientious objectors and people who spoke out against World War I or conscription.
 From 1917 on, the NCLB and its cooperating attorneys defended people prosecuted under the Espionage Act, but rarely won a case in the unsympathetic courts.

 Eastman had a personal as well as a political stake in protecting dissent.
 She had seen her fellow suffragists arrested and mistreated for engaging in demonstrations.
 And The Masses — a radical and innovative magazine of art, politics, and literature edited by Crystal’s brother Max Eastman, with substantial participation by Crystal as both editor and writer — was forced to shut down in 1917 when the postmaster general denied the magazine a mailing permit because of its antiwar stance.
 Max and other editors were tried for violating the Espionage Act in two trials.
 Both ended in hung juries.